MCIS

 Email:

-CISC 834 Topics in Computer Science: DevOps and Release Engineering
+CISC 834 Topics in Computer Science: MLOps and Release Engineering

 CISC 834 is a grad course given each Fall by Dr. Bram Adams.
-It aims to introduce graduate students to the wonderful, yet challenging world of software release engineering.
-Software release engineering is the discipline of integrating, building, testing, deploying and releasing qualitative software releases to the end user.
-These activities form a vital link in today's DevOps world!
+It aims to introduce graduate students to the wonderful, yet challenging world of software release engineering, DevOps and MLOps.
+Software release engineering is the discipline of integrating, building, testing, deploying and releasing high-quality software releases to the end user.
+These activities form a vital link in today's DevOps world, which builds on agile development processes to add a feedback loop between developers and operators.
+The advent of revolutionary AI technology has pushed the established concepts of DevOps even further, leading to the recent fields of MLOps or even LLMOps.

-While many people still think of software as cardboard boxes bought in their local electronics shop, the advent of agile methodologies and the web has changed the landscape drastically.
+While many people still think of software as cardboard boxes bought in their local electronics shop, the advent of agile methodologies, the web and AI has changed the landscape drastically.
 Deployment of modern applications often includes coordinating the release of applications on multiple mobile platforms, web platforms with centralized backend services, app stores, and native desktop clients.
 Furthermore, concepts like continuous delivery of software are no longer curiosities, but essential to retain a competitive edge.
 Did you know that lean start-ups like IMVU release up to 50 times per day, while modern companies like Intuit, Google and Mozilla only take a couple of weeks in between releases?
 Browsers like Google Chrome and Mozilla Firefox even update silently to new releases, without the user noticing it.
+Similar notions are being developed for today's AI systems.

-But how can a software organization achieve such a highly performant release engineering process?
+How can a modern software organization achieve such a highly performant release engineering process?
 How can delays and inefficiencies be identified and monitored, and how can they be resolved?
-As a methodology towards dealing with these questions, this course promotes the usage of techniques from the area of mining software repositories.
-This area leverages a wide range of readily available databases such as version control repositories, bug repositories, mailing lists and other data gathered during or following the development process, in order to extract actionable data that can help stakeholders like release engineers or gatekeepers to improve integration or to make the right decision.
+As a methodology towards dealing with these questions, this course relies on techniques from the area of mining software repositories, which leverages a wide range of readily available databases such as version control repositories, bug repositories, mailing lists and other data gathered during or following the development process, in order to extract actionable data that can help stakeholders like release engineers or gatekeepers to improve integration or to make the right decision.

 Successful Projects

-The following conference papers started as an assignment or project in CISC 834, keep an eye on this section for more ;-)
+The following conference and journal papers started as an assignment or project in CISC 834, keep an eye on this section for more ;-)

 Latest Work